Masinthepro/WebMechanicPortal/README.md

 For complete offline functionality, see `static/offline-support.md` for instructions on setting up local fallbacks for these external dependencies.

+## Static HTML Version

+For direct file viewing without running a server:
+- Static HTML files are available in the `static_html` folder
+- These can be opened directly in a browser without running Flask
+- All assets use relative paths that work when viewing from a file system
+- See `static_html/README.md` for more details

 ## License

 © 2023-2025 Pro Mechanics.
 All Rights Reserved.